Feminizing Hormone Therapy

 What is feminizing hormone therapy?

-What hormones are used in feminizing hormone therapy?
+What hormones are typically used in feminizing hormone therapy?

-What are the effects of estrogen in feminizing hormone therapy?
+What are the potential benefits of feminizing hormone therapy?

-Are there any risks associated with feminizing hormone therapy?
+Are there any potential risks or side effects associated with feminizing hormone therapy?

 How long does it usually take to see results from feminizing hormone therapy?